May 13: Today in Royal History

 May 13, 1895 – Birth of Heinrich XLV, Hereditary Prince Reuss of Gera, son of Heinrich XXVII, 5th and the last reigning Prince Reuss of Gera, at Schloss Ebersdorf in Ebersdorf, Principality of Reuss-Gera, now in Saalburg-Ebersdorf in Thuringia, Germany

 Heinrich XLV was a lover of theater and worked in the theater as a director, author, and consultant.
 He became a Nazi sympathizer and member of the Nazi Party.
-After World War II, the area that included the property and assets of Heinrich XLV was in the area of Germany which was controlled by the Soviet Union.
+After World War II, the area that included the property and assets of Heinrich XLV was in the area of Germany the Soviet Union controlled.
 It eventually became part of East Germany.
 In August 1945, Heinrich XLV was arrested by the Soviet military and has been missing ever since.
 He was likely imprisoned and killed at NKVD special camp Nr.
 2, the former German concentration camp Buchenwald, which was transformed into one of the post–World War II internment camps in the Soviet-occupied parts of Germany.
 He was legally pronounced dead in 1962.

 Unofficial Royalty: Heinrich XLV, Hereditary Prince Reuss of Gera